lindalcastillo2779-web/Texas-CNA-Academy-App/README.md

 [![Sponsor](https://img.shields.io/badge/Sponsor-%E2%9D%A4-pink?logo=github-sponsors)](https://github.com/sponsors/lindalcastillo2779-web)

 Texas CNA Academy is a mobile-friendly training and resource platform for Texas nurse aide students, active CNAs, instructors, DONs, and healthcare facilities.
-This project supports exam preparation, renewal readiness, CEU tracking, staffing compliance, and access to important Texas CNA-related references and forms.
+This project supports exam preparation, renewal readiness, CEU tracking, staffing compliance, access to important Texas CNA-related references and forms, and Texas-focused compliance-support workflows. [code_file:3][code_file:148]

+Texas CNA Academy is an independent education and compliance-support platform.
+It is not operated by Texas Health and Human Services Commission (HHSC), TULIP, SEMARC, Prometric, the Nurse Aide Registry, or the Texas Board of Nursing, and official determinations remain the responsibility of the appropriate agencies and systems. [code_file:147][web:52][web:138]

 ## What this project is about

-This project is designed to support Texas nurse aide education, training readiness, and program organization.
+This project is designed to support Texas nurse aide education, training readiness, program organization, and selected compliance-awareness workflows.
 It brings together:

 - exam-preparation tools for nurse aide students
 - **interactive Clinical Skills Lab** for hands-on skill simulation (Prometric/NATCEP-aligned)
 - **Community Mentor + Workforce Hub** for mentoring, study circles, practice partners, and local opportunities
 - renewal and continuing education tracking support
 - staffing and compliance support tools
+- compliance guidance and regulatory update monitoring
+- role-based workflow dashboards for students, instructors, DONs, and administrators
+- instructor SEMARC workflow training and acknowledgment support
 - access to important Texas CNA and NATCEP-related forms and references
-- a central location for curriculum, planning, and operational resources
+- a central location for curriculum, planning, operational, and workflow-support resources

 The goal is to provide a practical, organized, and easy-to-use platform that supports both learning and program administration.
+Recent revisions also add built-in compliance guidance, a regulatory updates monitor, Form 5497 and Form 5498 workflow support, and modular Streamlit page architecture for easier maintenance. [code_file:3][code_file:148][code_file:150][code_file:151][code_file:152]

 ## Clinical Skills Lab

-The **🧪 Clinical Skills Lab** is an interactive, Prometric- and NATCEP-aligned simulation section where CNA students can practice and self-assess the hands-on skills evaluated on the Texas CNA skills examination.
+The ** Clinical Skills Lab** is an interactive, Prometric- and NATCEP-aligned simulation section where CNA students can practice and self-assess the hands-on skills evaluated on the Texas CNA skills examination.

 ### Overview